ecadlabs/taquito/docs/maps_bigmaps.md

 author: Roxane Letourneau
 ---

-Taquito is offering a class, the MichelsonMap, that acts as an abstraction over Michelson native map.
+Taquito is offering a class, the `MichelsonMap`, that acts as an abstraction over Michelson native map.
 This class supports complex pair as key.

 ## Contract having a map in storage
 #### Origination of the contract with initial storage

 The storage of the contract used in the following example is a map where the key is a nat and the value is a pair composed of a nat and an amount of tez.
 The source code of the contract can be found [here](https://ligolang.org/docs/tutorials/get-started/tezos-taco-shop-smart-contract#making-sure-we-get-paid-for-our-tacos).
-In the example, the contract is originated with initial values using the MichelsonMap class and its set method.
+In the example, the contract is originated with initial values using the `MichelsonMap` class and its `set` method.

 ```js live noInline
 import { MichelsonMap } from "@taquito/taquito";